#120 10 Tips for Healing an Anxious Attachment Style

 8. In what ways have you diversified your energy across different areas of your life to reduce dependency on your relationships?
 How has this impacted your overall sense of fulfillment and well-being?

-9. How do you define and prioritize your own needs in your relationships?
+9. How do you define and prioritise your own needs in your relationships?
 What challenges do you face in this process and what steps can you take to overcome them?

 10. How do you practice self-compassion and patience in your journey to heal anxious attachment patterns?
 What role does mindset play in your approach to healing?